Dustin4444/cexplorer.io/.github/ISSUE_TEMPLATE/bug_report.md

 2. Click on '....'
 3. Scroll down to '....'
 4. See error
+5. Note: The bug causing the error when following the steps to reproduce has been fixed.

 **Expected behavior**
 A clear and concise description of what you expected to happen.